Published Apr 24, 2025

 When this will happen:

-Targeted Release: We will begin rolling out late April 2025 and expect to complete by early May 2025.
+Targeted Release: We will begin rolling out mid-May 2025 (previously late April) and expect to complete by late May 2025 (previously early May).

-General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out early May 2025 and expect to complete by mid-May 2025.
+General Availability (Worldwide, GCC, GCC High, DoD): We will begin rolling out late May 2025 (previously early May) and expect to complete by early June 2025 (previously mid-May).

 How this will affect your organization: